Zhenye-Na/npca/README.md

 - Character Recognition (USPS Dataset)

 ### Toy example: 4-degree Polynomial Kernel PCA
 We implemented this part with MATLAB.
-The code can be found [here].
+The code can be found [here](https://github.com/Zhenye-Na/npca/blob/master/our_kpca/kpca_code.m).

 ## Our own implementation
 ### SVM and KPCA on Iris Dataset